jslovers/jslovers-branding-page/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to the jslovers project!
+Welcome to the JSLovers project!
 We appreciate your interest in contributing.
 Before you get started, please take a moment to review these guidelines to ensure a smooth and productive collaboration.

 ## Code of Conduct